Witten-O'Raifeartaigh potential revisited in the context of Warm Inflation: A Brief Discussion on Witten-O'Raifeartaigh (Cold) Inflation

 where $x\equiv\phi/\phi_0$.
 In the steeper left branch, as $x<1$, we will always get $\epsilon_H>1$ with the prior $\phi_0=m_{p}$.
 Unless, one considers $\phi_0\gg m_{p}$, which is, on the other hand, is difficult to justify in the particle physics constructions of such a model, CI cannot take place in this steep left branch of the potential \cite{Martin:2013tda}.

 Thus the slow-roll inflationary predictions were analyzed only for the right branch of this potential in \cite{Martin:2013tda}.
 The arrow in Fig.~\ref{WRI-pot} indicates the direction along which slow roll of the inflaton proceeds in CI.
 Observational predictions of this model in the scalar spectral index\,---\,tensor-to-scalar ratio plane ($n_s$\,---\,$r$ plane) are depicted in Fig.~156 of \cite{Martin:2013tda}.
+Witten-O'Raifeartaigh potential has also been explored in CI with non-minimally coupled inflaton field \cite{Santos:2022aeb, Santos:2023hhk}.
+However, here too, the inflation takes place in the flatter right wing of the potential.

 However, as discussed in the introduction of the paper, WI can take place in the steep left wing of this potential in the strong dissipative regime, where dissipation of the inflaton is significant, yielding large enough friction in its dynamics, thereby sustaining a slow-roll evolution despite the ultra-steep nature of the left wing.
 We move on to provide a brief discussion of the basic dynamics of WI inflation next.